openid/fapi/fapi-2_0-message-signing.md

  1. shall support, require use of, and verify signed request objects according to JAR [@!RFC9101] at the PAR endpoint [@!RFC9126];
- 2. shall require the aud claim in the request object to be, or to be an array containing, the OP's issuer identifier URL;
+ 2. shall require the aud claim in the request object to be, or to be an array containing, the authorization server's issuer identifier URL;
  3. shall require the request object to contain an `nbf` claim that is no longer than 60 minutes in the past; and
  4. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes after the `nbf` claim.